addania/coding/src/pages/JS.md

 > T39
 is a committee which works on new features/bugs, votes on proposals, etc. It contains 50-100 members of different companies like Google, Mozilla, etc

+> Birthday
+JS was creeated in 1995

+> Compatibility
+JS is and will always be backwards compatible.
+Code written in 1995 will still run (on updated browsers) and won't break.
+JS however is NOT forward compatible.
+Latest JS will not run on OLD browsers!